 It’s difficult to overstate the importance of Paris to the writing and the publication of Ulysses.
 A city that had witnessed the effects of the Great War, wherein technical innovations for killing threatened to make traditional values such as honor and bravery–those values celebrated by Homer–obsolete, Paris became the center of the avant garde, home to artists who often pushed boundaries of what was considered acceptable and who struggled to make meaning in a world where meaning was difficult to find.
 Here, Joyce found a large expat community, fellow writers and artists matching his own talent, imagination and sense of exile.

 Paris was also home to Sylvia Beach, an American owner of Shakespeare and Company, a bookstore on 12 rue de l’Odéon and Joyce’s second home.
-Perhaps no other person was so instrumental in the novel’s publication than Beach.
-(You can listen here to Beach speaking of her experiences with Joyce and Ulysses) When publisher after publisher refused the manuscript on grounds that it was obscene, Beach stepped forward to publish it herself, a tremendously risky proposition that resulted in the book being seized by customs officials in several countries.
-Yet this notoriety only increased attention, leading to a landmark legal decision by Justice Woolsey in the United States affirming that any qualms about the novel’s virtuousness were outweighed by its artistic significance (Listen to a dramatisation of the struggle to publish the book here).
+Perhaps no other person was so instrumental in the novel’s publication than Beach (you can listen here to Sylvia Beach speaking of her experiences with Joyce and Ulysses).
+When publisher after publisher refused the manuscript on grounds that it was obscene, Beach stepped forward to publish it herself, a tremendously risky proposition that resulted in the book being seized by customs officials in several countries.
+Yet this notoriety only increased attention, leading to a landmark legal decision by Justice Woolsey in the United States affirming that any qualms about the novel’s virtuousness were outweighed by its artistic significance (listen to a dramatisation of the struggle to publish the book here).

 An Epic Scandal